Will-H93/be-music-library-deploy/README.md

 You will also need to create a `.env` file with your database connection details.
 Example ones are given in `.env.example`.

 Run the app with `npm start`.
-By default the app is sevec on `localhost:4000`.
+By default the app is served on `localhost:3000`.
 Visiting this location in your browser will display the artists page.
 Feel free to create a couple of artists.

 Currently, the upload form does not work when adding a cover image.
 This is because the app is not set up to handle image uploads.

 ## AWS

-Before we can upload a file, we need a place to store it.
-We will be using `S3` (simple storage solution) on `AWS` (Amazon Web Services).
+Before we can upload files, we need a place to store them.
+We will be using `S3` (Simple Storage Solution) on `AWS` (Amazon Web Services).
 To do this, you will need an AWS account.

 Sign up for an AWS account [here](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
 You will need a payment card, but new accounts get access to a free tier for one year, and many services have a permanent free tier.

 Once you have your root login, use this [guide](https://docs.aws.amazon.com/mediapackage/latest/ug/setting-up-create-iam-user.html) to create an administrator account for yourself.
-This is the account you should use to access aws from now on.
+This is the account you should use to access AWS from now on.
 Store your root user credentials somewhere secure.

-## S3
+### S3

-Use [this guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) to set up a new s3 bucket.
+Use [this guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) to set up a new S3 bucket.
 Make sure to uncheck the boxes that block public access.

 Next we'll configure the bucket so that anybody can read the files that are in there, but only we can upload.